VauntDev/docs/docs/developers/developer_card.md

 Over time, we will be adding more flexibility and customization for developers to create personalized cards.
 We have initially added support for GitHub and will be evaluating adding other VCS vendors in the future

 ## Profile Cards

 Profile cards summarize contributions and calculate a user experience level.

-These cards contain the following information
+These cards contain the following information:

-- Pull Requests: count of pull requests
+- **Pull Requests:** Total number of pull requests submitted
-- Reviews: count of pull request reviews
+- **Reviews:** Total number of pull request reviews
-- Commits: count of commits
+- **Commits:** Total number of commits made
-- Issues: count of issues
+- **Issues:** Total number of issues opened
-- Stars: count of stars earned
+- **Stars:** Total number of stars received across repositories
-- Contributed to: count of unique repositories contributed to.
+- **Contributed to:** Count of unique repositories the user has contributed to
-- Level: level based on user experience
+- **Level:** A calculated experience level based on overall contributions

 ## Setup